nekernel-org/nekernel/Public/Documentation/Spec.md

 ===================================

 - Capable of booting from a network drive.
-- Loads a PE file which is the kernel
+- Loads a PE file which is the kernel.
 - Sanity checks, based on the number of sections.
 - Handover compliant.
-- Does check for a valid invalid of NewOS (useful in the case of recovering)
+- Does check for a valid partition (useful in the case of recovering)